-No better time than now, because it’s strawberry season in Florida AND it’s Christmas, to make this white chocolate strawberry tree.
-Last year, while perusing the internet for Christmas ideas, I stumbled upon the Florida Strawberry Growers Association site and a photo of Strawberry Sue making a strawberry tree.
+A few years ago, while perusing the internet for Christmas ideas, I stumbled upon the Florida Strawberry Growers Association site and a photo of Strawberry Sue making a strawberry tree.
 I decided it would be perfect for our family Christmas celebration.
 Especially since December is part of Florida strawberry season.

 This is so simple to make that I made it Christmas day after all the presents were open.
 Honestly, I hate to melt white chocolate but I got a Wilton candy melting pot as a gift and tried it.
 Worked like a charm.
 It is now my favorite way to melt white chocolate, or any chocolate for that matter.

 I will say, my guests (and family) were so impressed they didn’t want to eat the strawberries.
 So I ate one first to get the party started.

 - A styrofoam cone covered in aluminum foil